systematic-magic/AgingPubMed/research_papers_suppl.rst

 ..
 Note::

 	Tables can appear in one file or in separate files (regardless of size).
-	Text files will only open as an HTML page.
+	Text (.txt) files will only open as an HTML page.
 This is OK.

 	Acceptable file formats for table presentation are PDF, Excel, Word and CSV. |br|
 	We are flexible on Text (.txt) file format.
 Email the author letting them know we typically publish as Excel or Word, and ask if there is a specific reason they prefer to keep as Text.
 If they come back with a reason, then we can allow it. |br|